hmadhsan/packtxt/README.md

 --- contact.js ---
 console.log("This is contact file")
 ```
-Everything clean, readable, structured, and AI-friendly.
+Everything is clean, readable, structured, and AI-friendly.
 ---
-## ■ Installation
+## ■ Usage
-No installation needed:
+No installation required:
 ```
 npx packtxt
 ```